philc/book-notes/school of life.md

     certainly shouldn't be labeled as "cowardice."
     * "Wiser societies would be careful never to stigmatize the act of compromise.
 It is painful enough to have to do it; it is even more painful to have to hate oneself for having done so."
+    * (Sounds woefully depressing and defeatist)
   * A modest argument for marriage
-    * It's a good that the institution makes it hard to "throw in the towel."
+    * It's good that the institution makes it hard to "throw in the towel."
     * Marriage acts as a formal obstacle to make one's impulses less dangerous.
       * "We don't need a marriage certificate to show affection and admiration.
 And indeed, forcing commitment only increases the danger of eventual inauthenticity and dishonesty.
 If love doesn't work out, being